Tai-Hsien/3D_Printing/README.md

 [![Watch the video](https://img.youtube.com/vi/LoksWepIKGk/default.jpg)](https://youtu.be/LoksWepIKGk)

 ## Step 3.
-3D printing
+Start a job on 3D printer

  1. Check amount of resin in material tray
  2. Shaking and pour more resin into material tray
+ 3. Double check the printing platform is clear
- 3. Find the submitted job and start
+ 4. Find the submitted job and start

  You can also follow the video below.